The Prince Bishops

 To be a bishop in medieval times was not just a religious calling or a demonstration of great faith.
 The bishops were leading statesmen, diplomats and military leaders, wielding immense political power on a national and international stage.

-Following the Norman Conquest, William the Conqueror granted the Bishops of Durham exceptional political and military powers to guard the northern frontier of England against Scottish invasion.
+Following the Norman Conquest, The Bishops of Durham were granted exceptional political and military powers by the King to guard the northern frontier of England against Scottish invasion.

-From his principle country residence of Auckland Castle, the Prince Bishop had absolute control over the lands between the Tyne and the Tees.
+From his base in Auckland Castle, the Prince Bishop effectively rule the lands between the Tyne and the Tees.
 He could raise money from taxes, mint his own coins, and hold his own law courts.
-He was the second most powerful man in the country and the Bishop of Durham remained virtual monarch in his diocese right up to the 19th century.
+He was allowed to command an army, levy taxes, mint coins, and hold his own courts.
+These royal privileges made him the second most powerful man in the country.

 Not all Bishops were pious.
 Bishop Ranulf Flambard (1099-1128) had a reputation for being an immensely able political figure but lacking spiritual conviction.
 The 12th-century chronicler, Orderic Vitalis, described Flambard as being “addicted to feasts, and carousing” while Archbishop Anselm called him “an illiterate rent collector of the worst possible reputation.”
 However other bishops, like Richard de Bury (1333-1345) and Walter Skirlaw (1388-1406), were nationally renowned for their theological learning and scholarship.